Paul-Asamoah-Boadu/Investigating_Medical_Appointment_No_Show/README.md

 4) Which gender has the highest appointment attendance?

 > Develop understanding of gender (males and females) differences in appointment attendance.

+<a id='conclusions'></a>
+## Conclusions

+### What medical condition on or not on scholarship mostly show up or does not show up for appointment?
+**Obeservation** This demonstrates that averagelly, patients with scholarships typically do not show for appointments, in contrast to patients without scholarships.
+This generally means that the majority of patients, whether on scholarship or not, tend to show up for appointments.

+### What rate does those received sms show up for appointment?
+**Observation** Most patients shows up for appointment after receiving sms.
+This indicate over 25,000 patients, while about 10,000 patients do not show up for appointment after receiving sms.

+### How many show up and does not show up for appointment on handicap?
+**Observation** Through the analysis, it was discovered that 80% shows up for appointment not handicap where the rest do.
+In total, this represented 80% not handicap and 20% people handicap.

+### Which gender has the highest appointment attendance?
+**Observation** Out of the total appointments scheduled, it was found that more than 79% Females and roughly 80% males actually showed up for their appointments.
+This demonstrates that, in contrast to Females, the majority of males prefer to make up for their appointment.

+## Limitation of the dataset
+> This finding cannot be generalized because this dataset was based on a particular geographic area.